 Relevant PRC laws, rules and regulations permit payments of dividends by each of the Company's PRC subsidiaries only out of the subsidiaries' retained earnings, if any, determined in accordance with PRC accounting standards and regulations.
 Under PRC laws, rules and regulations, each of the entities incorporated in the PRC is required to set aside a portion of its net income each year to fund certain reserves and to make up for previously accumulated losses before it can distribute dividends to its shareholders.
 These reserves, together with the registered equity of these entities, are not distributable as cash dividends.
 As a result of these PRC laws, rules and regulations, the Company's PRC subsidiaries are restricted in their ability to distribute dividends to their shareholders.
 Limitations on the ability of its PRC subsidiaries to pay dividends to the Company could negatively impact the Common Share price.
 The Company has never paid a dividend on its Common Shares.
-The Company has significant financial requirements and intends to retain future earnings for reinvestment in the foreseeable future.
+The Company has significant financial requirements and intends to retain future earnings for reinvestment in the Company's business and, therefore, has no current intention to pay dividends on its Common Shares in the foreseeable future.